Erectile Dysfunction Profile

 Total cholesterol

-Low Density Lipoprotein (LDL) is classified as the ‘bad’ cholesterol, this is causes cholesterol build-up and blockage in the arteries.
-LDL tests are used to estimate the risk of developing heart disease.
+Low-density lipoproteins, or ‘bad cholesterol,’ cause cholesterol to build up and block the arteries.
+LDL tests are used to assess the risk of developing heart disease.

 Non-HDL cholesterol